ShamariFeaster/structureJS/README.md

 ### Importing Files ###

 You can tell structureJS to import files using a call to `structureJS.define()` (in manfiset.js), `structureJS.config.commons`, or `structureJS.config.globals`.
-The difference between the methods is that if you use `structureJS.define()` you are creating a module that can be accessed by other modules using the `require` function described later.
+If the files declared as part of your app contain structureJS modules, whatever those modules expose to other modules  can be accessed inside other modules using the `require` function described later.

 The files you declare for import using `structureJS.config.commons` or `structureJS.config.globals` won't be automatically converted to modules unless they are AMD compliant (like jQuery for example).
-That being said, the file declared there can create and utilize modules created using `structureJS.module()`.

 #### Multiple Modules In A Single File ####

 This is possible.
-Be aware that you loose the ability to have the import order automatically resolved by structureJS.
+Be aware that you lose the ability to have the import order automatically resolved by structureJS.
 Any intra-file dependencies have to be resolved by you by putting the dependencies above their dependents.
+I would recommend using `structureJS.declareGroup()` to package up mulitple files.
+Using groups allows you to maintain a flexible dependency structure in development.

 ### Configuring Your App ###